The Pros and Cons of Cloth Diapers

 5. Harder to Use When Out and About

 Here’s another challenge with cloth diapering: the lack of absorbency and managing those messy blowouts when you’re out and about.
 This is where having a portable diaper washer comes in handy to wash off the diaper and a little baggie to place it in until you’re home.
-You can even get away with using doggie waste bags, as they can sometimes run a little cheaper per roll.
+You can even use doggie waste bags, which can sometimes run a little cheaper per roll.

-Cloth diapering can be a handful (pun intended), but it’s pretty evident they have many benefits you shouldn’t ignore.
-Plus, despite having to front a higher upfront cost to get them, you will save A LOT more in the long run—a few hundreds of dollars compared to disposable diapers.
+Cloth diapering can be a handful (pun intended), but it’s pretty evident they have many benefits and advantages you shouldn’t ignore.
+Plus, despite paying a higher upfront cost to get them, you will save A LOT more in the long run—a few hundred dollars compared to disposable diapers.
 At the end of the day, we have to make the best choice for your baby and family.
-But you shouldn’t be afraid to cloth diaper!

 Have you ever tried cloth diapering?
 What was your experience like?